By Dan Hurley, Vice President of Sales - EMS

 - The concept of employee open seating (or “free address” locations) will not be part of the new landscape.
 Scheduling platforms need to provide robust hoteling features to make these shared workspaces reservable and will need to include features like check-in/check-out, floor maps and wayfinding to provide healthy workspaces and drive important sanitation activities.
 Hoteling features will also address and enforce safe distancing requirements.
 This will start with employee spaces but could also roll into study spaces and other self-service locations on campus.

-- Most departmentally-owned conference rooms and auxiliary spaces are booked in Google Calendar or Microsoft Outlook.
+- Many departmentally-owned conference rooms and auxiliary spaces are booked in Microsoft Outlook.
 These spaces and the associated activities must be in the campus scheduling platform moving forward to provide the ‘one system of the truth’ view for campus safety.
-The scheduling platform must have a bi-directional integration with calendaring solutions like Google Calendar and Microsoft Outlook to allow seamless booking from within those applications.
+The scheduling platform must have a bi-directional integration with calendaring solutions like Microsoft Outlook to allow seamless booking from within those applications.

 - Remote work – that is, working from home – is here to stay in higher education.
 Every meeting will have a hybrid element moving forward.
 Platforms will need to have out of the box integrations with collaboration tools like Teams, Zoom and Webex to provide a frictionless experience for all on-site and remote participants.